 GW Pharma’s other cannabis-derived drug, Sativex, isn’t available in the US because it contains THC.
-Sativex, however, can be found in pharmacies in Europe, Oceania, the Middle East, and soon in South Korea.
+Sativex, however, is in pharmacies across Europe, Oceania, the Middle East, and soon South Korea.

 Granted, companies haven’t exactly jumped on board the cannabis boat.
 So long as the plant remains Schedule I, the most restrictive class of drugs, this should hold true.
 However, given that cannabis and its chemical constituents could treat an incredibly wide and diverse range of conditions – from cancer to blood-related disorders to chronic pain – we will inevitably see a new generation of pharmaceuticals made from cannabis.

 The question is will patients be able to access the raw plant as big pharmaceutical companies muscle their way in?
 As it is, American patients can receive drugs made from the opium poppy with a doctor’s prescription, but they cannot grow opium plants by law.

 And should patients even need FDA approval when the FDA isn’t in the business of approving whole plants for medicinal use?